msillano/tuyaDAEMON/tuyaDAEMON/README.md

      - New Tuya devices must first be added to SmartLife and work properly.

-1. Install in node-red the required nodes (I use 'manage pallette') here actual full list:
+1. Install in node-red the required nodes (I use 'manage pallette') here the actual full list:

   a) indispensable, required by CORE